-I am not an in-network provider.
-However, our work may be partially or fully covered by your insurance company.
-To know your “out-of-network” benefits, please ask the following questions (of your insurance company):
+I am not an in-network provider, however, my services may be partially or completely covered by your insurance company.
+To know your “out-of-network” benefits, please ask the following of your insurance company:

 • Am I eligible for outpatient psychotherapy by a licensed psychoanalyst?

 • May I use an out-of-network provider for psychotherapy and psychoanalysis?